famu8/GAE-Blog/README.md

  - Built with Python 3.9+ and Flask
  - Data is stored in Google Cloud Datastore (a.k.a Firestore in Datastore Mode)

+## Setup
+1. Clone the repo or download the source as a zipped file and unzip it to a folder
+2. If you're using the GAE GUI - [NoCommandLine](https://nocommandline.com/), then follow the steps to add an existing project

+    a.
+File > Add Existing Application

+    b.
+In the Application Path, use the file widget to navigate to the folder from bullet 1 and select the `app.yaml` file

+    c.
+Provide a new name for your App

+    d.
+Click the 'Add' button

+    e.
+Finally, click the 'Run' icon.
+This will install the requirements from the requirements.txt file and start the App.

+3. If you're not using the GAE GUI - [NoCommandLine](https://nocommandline.com/)

+    a.
+Open a terminal window

+    b.
+Change directory to the folder where you unzipped the project i.e. `$cd <project_path>`

+    c.
+Create and activate a virtual env

+    - `python3 -m venv env`
+    - `source env/bin/activate`

+    d.
+Install the requirements

+    - `pip3 install -r requirements.txt`

+    e.
+Run the app using the command - `python main.py`